talhaansari692/talhaansari692/README.md

 - 👋 Hi, I’m @talhaansari692
+  🌱 I'm a Front-end developer.
-- 🌱 I’m currently learning web Development
+- 🌱 I’m currently learning for Bank-end Development
 - 📫 How to reach me talhaansari692@gmail.com

 <!---